 Sterigenics Issues Statement on Favorable Verdict in Fornek Trial

-/EIN News/ -- OAK BROOK, Ill., Nov.
-21, 2022 (GLOBE NEWSWIRE) -- In response to numerous inquiries, Sterigenics®, a business of Sotera Health (Nasdaq: SHC), and a global leader in comprehensive sterilization services, today issued the following statement regarding the verdict in favor of the Company in the Fornek trial:
+OAK BROOK, Ill., Nov.
+21, 2022 (GLOBE NEWSWIRE) -- In response to numerous inquiries, Sterigenics®, a business of Sotera Health SHC, and a global leader in comprehensive sterilization services, today issued the following statement regarding the verdict in favor of the Company in the Fornek trial:

 "On November 18, 2022, the Fornek trial concluded, and the jury rendered a defense verdict in favor of Sotera Health LLC, Sterigenics U.S., LLC and their co-defendant and not awarding plaintiff Teresa Fornek any compensatory or punitive damages.
 Ms. Fornek retains her right to contest the judgment through post-trial motions and appeals."